• Skip to content

 • Subscribe

-• Ornate architecture of the ANZ Bank Gothic-Revival building on the corner of Collins and Queen streets.
+• Ornate architecture of the ANZ Bank Gothic-Revival building on the corner of Collins and Queen streets in Melbourne.

 The Gothic Bank